jamong/music-rnn/README_eng.md

 ```
 - use command **git clone(copy)**, download(clone) music-rnn project
 - move to directory, music-rnn project downloaded
-- with Python, compile and execute train_piano.py
+- execute train_piano.py

-  * directory to save composed waltzes (midi format)
+  * directory to save composed waltz (midi format)
-    * see source code of train_piano.py
+    * in source code of train_piano.py
     ```
     if iteration % 10 == 0:
     ```
     * during training, prediction is processed at every 10th iteration
-    * after prediction, source code compose new waltz with using weight calculated
+    * after prediction, it composes new waltz with using calculated weights.
     ```
     DIR_PREDICTED_MIDI = "./predMidi_Waltzes/"          # save predicted(created) midi file
     ```
     * and new waltz will be saved at /predMidi_Waltzes automatically.

-### Getting weights file personally / Using another weights file
+### Creating weights file / Using other weights file
 - If you don`t edit any source code of this project, train_piano.py will load weights file(see below source code) and apply it to Training Model.
 ```python
 # load automatically : load weights which is containing the latest weights infomation